Mpumalanga's water birds

 Of course, you just can’t beat the Kruger National Park for any kind of bird.
 Its sheer size (think Israel or Wales), its numerous ecological regions and its bird population – over 500 species – will have you ticking off water birds in no time.

-Pairs of endangered Saddle-billed storks frequent the Kruger’s dams and rivers, as do Woolly-necked and Maribou storks.
+Pairs of endangered saddle-billed storks frequent the Kruger’s dams and rivers, as do woolly-necked and marabou storks.

 Another great water bird destination in Mpumalanga is the Wakkerstroom Wetlands that lie in South Africa’s largest grassland biome, ranked alongside the Russian steppes and North American prairies.
 It’s a critical wetlands area along bird migration routes so look out for summer migrant waders such as ruffs, sandpipers and stints.

 Wakkerstroom is the haunt of the blue and crowned cranes as well as that almost legendary bird–- the white-winged flufftail – a mega-tick on any serious birder’s list.

 The lovely lake district of Chrissiesmeer is where you can find chestnut-banded plovers, thousands of flamingos, the red-chested flufftail (almost as elusive as its white-winged cousin) and lots of migratory waders.

 Travel tips & Planning info